 - Satisfactory preparation for the graduate program in which the student wishes to enroll as specified by the department of the major

-- A test of written/spoken English, which the University reserves the right to request, of any entering graduate student whose primary language is not English
+- A test of written/spoken English, which the University reserves the right to request, of any entering graduate student whose primary language is not English.
+Additional requirements apply for international student admission

 - Students having a cumulative undergraduate GPA below 2.7 must present a satisfactory score on the general test of the Graduate Record Exam, the Miller Analogies Test, or graduate-level subject specific exam as specified by the department of the major

-- Nine semester hours of graduate work at a 3.0 GPA from an accredited institution may be substituted for the GRE requirement for provisional admission status.
+- Nine semester hours of graduate work at a 3.0 GPA from a regionally accredited institution may be substituted for the GRE requirement for provisional admission status

 Types of Admission